jcalendo/fastRepEnrich/README.md

 done
 ```

 Each sample sub-folder will now contain all of the count data produced by fastRE as .tsv files.
+The location to save the results in can be changed by setting the `--outDir` flag to the desired output directory.
 Use this data as input for differential expression analysis.
 The sample folders will also contain all of the information from the alignment steps contained in the `sampleName_Log.final.out` files.